ccshiro/ssi/README.md

 SSI is a free-software tool intended to view spell information of the World of Warcraft game.
 It is of similar purpose as the now discontinued Qt Spellworks, but with different goals.
 It is written in Python.
-This is only my second time using Python for a project, so keep that in mind when haiting on the code quality... or lack thereof.
+This is only my second time using Python for a project, so keep that in mind when hating on the code quality... or lack thereof.

 The code is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.

+NOTE: The program is pretty annoying to setup the first time at the moment.
+I intend to fix that in a future patch, but please bear with it for now.
+Thanks!

 # Features